akiarie/blog/_posts/2019-01-03-deep-things-of-god.md

 > from the Father, full of grace and truth.
 John 1:14

-Also see John 12:41.
+Also see John 12:41, in which we get the apostolic interpretation of Isaiah's vision of the throne as being of Christ.

 In short, "No one has ever seen God"---not the patriarchs, not the prophets, not even the angels who are constrained in reverence and fear to cover their faces---and yet "the only God, who is at the Father's side, he has made him known" (John 1:18).
 And he has made him known _to us_, the saints.
 It is of this grand transition of incalculable significance, the revelation of the only God through Christ the Mediator, that Paul and Peter speak.

 "For the Spirit searches everything, even the depths of God."
 The Spirit of God was not poured out from heaven to deal with trivial things like our physical illnesses and financial woes.
 Fool!
 Your